-The Broadway Theatre League wants you to have a wonderful theatrical experience so following their tips will allow everyone to have the best Broadway experience possible.
+As most people know, there is suggested acceptable behavior when attending a theatrical production and we want to help make sure you are able to enjoy the theater when you bring you family.
+The Broadway Theatre League wants you to have a wonderful theatrical experience as well so they’ve put together some Broadway show etiquette tips that will allow everyone to have the best experience possible.

 House Rules & Theatre Etiquette

 - Go easy with the perfume and cologne, many people are highly allergic.

 - If you bring a child, make sure etiquette is part of the experience.
 Children love learning new things.
 Each child, regardless of age, must have a ticket and sit in their seat during performances.
 Children who sit in another person’s lap block the view of the person behind you.
 Children should not be allowed to run around during the show.

 - Please enjoy your snacks and drinks in the lobby and not inside the theatre.

 - Please silence or turn off all electronic devices, including cell phones and watch alarms.
 Please refrain from texting during performances, the glow from your device is distracting.

 - The overture is part of the performance.
 Please cease talking at this point.

 - The sound system for each show is provided by the touring production.
 Unfortunately, many variables exist that may occasionally hinder sound quality.
 Technical staff works very hard to provide the best possible sound for each performance.